Lesson 98

 Parts of the Sentence - Subject/Verb

-Instructions: Find the subject, verb/verbs, and conjunctions in these sentences.
+Instructions: Find the subjectThe subject tells who or what about the verb.
+Source: Lesson 91, verb/verbs, and conjunctions in these sentences.

 1. Carl listened carefully but heard nothing.